abhijitrahangdale/SQL-Project-Data-Analysis-for-Zomato---A-Food-Delivery-Company/README.md

 ```

 ### Q.14 Rider Ratings Analysis:
--- Find the number of 5-star, 4-star, and 3-star ratings each rider has.
--- riders receive this rating based on delivery time.
+-- Find the number of 5-star, 4-star, and 3-star ratings each rider has riders receive this rating based on delivery time.
 -- If orders are delivered less than 15 minutes of order received time the rider get 5 star rating,
 -- if they deliver 15 and 20 minute they get 4 star rating
 -- if they deliver after 20 minute they get 3 star rating.

 ```sql
 SELECT